 Variety, globalization, and social efficiency

-This paper puts recent work on the benefits of variety into the context of an exact quantitative analysis of the Dixit-Stiglitz-Krugman model of monopolistic competition.
-We show that the gains from international trade are almost completely determined by the increase in variety and not economies of scale, and that the social efficiency question is quantitatively insignificant.
-These results follow from allowing the number of varieties to affect the elasticity of demand facing each firm.
-Most applications of the DSK model abstract from variety?s effect by assuming that the elasticity of demand ...
+This paper puts recent work on the benefits of variety into the context of a more complete quantitative analysis of the Dixit-Stiglitz-Krugman model of monopolistic competition.
+We show how the gains from globalization are reflected in the increase in variety and the exploitation of economies of scale, and that the social efficiency question is quantitatively insignificant.
+These results follow from examining a Bertrand-Nash equilibrium that allows for a finite number of varieties to affect the elasticity of demand facing each firm.
+We develop a precise expression for per capita real income ...